 If travelling up to Bir Zekreet, it’s worth taking some time going inland and finding the ‘film set’ built into the rock faces of the jebels with small, rough stone buildings where a film was produced several years ago.
 From here drive up the jebel face – if in a suitable vehicle – and in the distance you will see a small fort.
 This was used as the location for a TV series, and is open to the public.

-Just 27 km north of Doha is the small village of Simaisma and its family beach.
+Just 27 km north of Doha is the small village of Simaisma.
 The beach stretches out from a natural jetty, skirts around a small cluster of mangroves and continues around the bend.
 On the south end is a small hill with a derelict building; a nice silhouette at dusk.
-Enjoy the mangroves.
-Learn about the vital role mangroves play in land preservation and try to avoid crushing the mangrove roots.
+Enjoy the mangroves, which play a vital role in land preservation.
+Try to avoid crushing the mangrove roots.
 The beach also boasts 121 palm trees, 265 sidra trees and a variety of seasonal plants.
 The family beach has been developed to include green areas with 18 big shades and 15 smaller ones, along with open areas for barbecues.